Agent Hooks

 Hooks operate at two levels:

 Both levels can coexist.
-If an agent-level hook and a custom-agent-level hook both match the same event, both run — agent-level hooks fire first.
+If an agent-level hook and a custom-agent-level hook both match the same event, both run.

 Two execution types